wiiNinja/NUS.downloader.command.line/Readme.md

     executable.
 If the fields in that file are left empty, the proxy will be ignored.

 # Credits:
-    All credits go to WB3000 for the original software.
-    WiiPower for the hint on grabbing the latest version
+    All credits go to WB3000 for the original software: https://github.com/WB3000/nusdownloader/tree/master/NUS%20Downloader WiiPower for the hint on grabbing the latest version

 # Linux: